qri-io/rfcs/text/0018-publish-update.md

 Description:
   Update fast-forwards your dataset to the latest known version.
-If the dataset is owned by a peer, update will ask the peer for any new versions and download them.
+If the dataset is not in your namespace (i.e. dataset name doesn't start with your peername), update will ask the peer for any new versions and download them.

-  Calling update on a dataset you own will advance your dataset by re-running any specified transform, creating a new version of your dataset in the process.
-  If your dataset doesn't have a transform script, update does nothing.
+  Calling update on a dataset in your namespace will advance your dataset by re-running any specified transform script, creating a new version of your dataset in the process.
+If your dataset doesn't have a transform script, update will error.

 Examples:
   # get the freshest version of a dataset from a peer